jdittrich/userNeedResearchBook/text/dataAnalysis.md

 use something like “COMMENT:” or “ANNOTATION:” to mark your comments;

 Annotating your data is a creative process.
 If in doubt, whether an annotation is relevant or not: opt for writing it.
 Later on, it might become useful.
-If you are unsure about something or an idea seems to be far fetched, just go for it.
+If you are unsure about something or an idea seems to be far-fetched, just go for it.
 Since you keep data and comments distinguishable from each other, you can always throw stuff out again.
 The goal is not to come up with great annotations, but to wrap your head around the data and to find possible ways to interpreting it.

 ### Decide, whether you want to do a digital or analog analysis